tonyjara/codefleet-website/CONTRIBUTING.md

-# Contributing to CodeGuild
+# Contributing to CodeFleet

-We welcome contributions to CodeGuild and thank you for taking the time to contribute!
+We welcome contributions to CodeFleet and thank you for taking the time to contribute!
 Here are some guidelines to help ensure your contribution is smoothly integrated.

 ## Code Formatting with Prettier